David Byrne (barrister): European Commissioner for Health and Consumer Protection

 Byrne was nominated to the European Commission by Taoiseach Bertie Ahern in September 1999, serving as Ireland's EU Commissioner, and had responsibility for Health and Consumer Protection in the Prodi Commission.
 He continued in that role until replaced as Ireland's Commissioner by Charlie McCreevy in 2004.

 During his time in office, Byrne was a major driving force behind European tobacco control legislation, such as directives banning tobacco advertising and regulating tobacco products, in keeping with the WHO Framework Convention on Tobacco Control.
 Under his leadership, the European Union also created the European Centre for Disease Prevention and Control in 2004.

 World Health Organization

 When he concluded his Brussels assignment, Byrne acted as WHO Special Envoy on the revision of the International Health Regulations for a six-month period following a series of outbreaks of SARS and avian influenza.

-Byrne was mooted as a potential candidate for the position of Director General of the World Health Organization following the death of the incumbent, Dr Lee Jong-wook in 2006.
+Byrne was mooted as a potential candidate for the position of Director General of the World Health Organization following the death of the incumbent, Lee Jong-wook in 2006.
 However, he was eventually not included in the list of 13 candidates to head the agency.